leinonen/go-lisp/README.md

 ![GoLisp logo](./docs/img/golisp-logo.png)

-A Lisp interpreter in Go.
+A minimalist Lisp interpreter written in Go, inspired by Clojure — but without the Java baggage.

 ## Usage